vinhgithub83/DataProVe/README.md

  - Minor changes with the content of the warning messages in the verification results window.
  - Tested on real-life contact tracing approaches (a version of DP3T https://github.com/DP-3T/documents, and an example implementation of PEPP-PT https://github.com/pepp-pt/pepp-pt-documentation.)
  - The template .zip contains extra examples in the folder called "Example-TEXTMODE-Link-Enc" with encryption for the TEXT MODE.

+ Version 0.9.5 uploaded:
+ - Improved verification speed using intermediary storage techniques.
+ - Extended the description for purposes in the verification results window.